-Credit sales, unlike cash sales, are accompanied with the burden of not only the risk of incurring bad debt expenses, but also the collection of debt and maintaining debtors’ records.
-“Bad debt” arise when some of your account receivables are unable to be collected.
+Credit sales, unlike cash sales, are accompanied by the burden of not only the risk of incurring bad debt expenses but also the collection of debt and maintaining debtors' records.
+"Bad debt" arises when some of your account receivables are unable to be collected.
 It is important to identify the bad debts and to either initiate the appropriate collection efforts to recover the payment of your outstanding invoices or to write off the debts.

 Here are some examples of when an account receivable is considered a bad debt:

 Each credit sale completed by a business has a time frame in which the invoice must be paid.
 For example, your business might require payment within 30 days, 60 days, 90 days or 120 days.
-This time frame depends on the credit policies and the contract that governs your businesses relationship with its customers.
-Often time, defaults in the credit people will result in bad debts.
-Let’s say your business requires payments within 45 days after the sale, but remains unpaid after 90 days, it is considered a bad debt.
-It is important to make sure to using an account receivable aging report to track your customer’s remittance and to immediately identify the bad debts in order to prevent incurring more.
+This time frame depends on the credit policies and the contract that governs your business relationship with its customers.
+Often time defaults in the credit people will result in bad debts.
+Let's say your business requires payments within 45 days after the sale but remains unpaid after 90 days, it is considered a bad debt.
+It is important to make sure to use an account receivable aging report to track your customer's remittance and to immediately identify the bad debts in order to prevent incurring more.